LoofahBu/UNET.LAN.client-server.model/README.md

 client.Initialize(this, config);
 ```

-6. Using SendRPC method to start communication
+6. Use the SendRPC method to start communication